inspired/TA-cisco_ios/README.md

 Cisco Networks Add-on includes the following new features:

-- Five new extractions: ARP Inspection, IP Source guard, Storm Control
+- Moved a few extractions to transforms.conf.
+- Added extraction for SEC_LOGIN-1-QUIET_MODE_ON

 ##### Fixed issues

-Version 2.2.0 of the Cisco Networks Add-on fixes the following issues:
+Version 2.2.1 of the Cisco Networks Add-on fixes the following issues:

-- Removed *cisco_ios_hosts_last_period* lookup
-- ap_mac and src_mac issues for wireless resolved

 ##### Known issues

-Version 2.2.0 of the Cisco Networks Add-on has the following known issues:
+Version 2.2.1 of the Cisco Networks Add-on has the following known issues:

 - EVAL searchmatch action lookup not working correctly due to conflict with vendor_action lookup.
 Will need to be fixed by moving all the searchmatches to vendor_action_lookup

 ##### Third-party software attributions

-Version 2.2.0 of the Cisco Networks Add-on incorporates the following third-party software or libraries.
+Version 2.2.1 of the Cisco Networks Add-on incorporates the following third-party software or libraries.

 - None